 1.5 billion MOSFETs sold in just one year!

 Infineon’s automotive-qualified MOSFETs offer best-in-class performance by combining leading technologies with robust packaging.
 The figures speak for themselves.
 On average, every new car worldwide features 18 Infineon MOSFET devices.
 This figure rises up to 250 in high-end electric cars.
-In fiscal year 2015/2016 alone, we sold 1.5 billion of these devices.
+In fiscal year 2015/2016 alone, we sold more than 1.5 billion of these devices.

 Perfect package for your needs

 For an ultimate design flexibility, our automotive-qualified MOSFETs come in a variety of packages –TO-Leadless (TOLL), Single and Dual Super SO8, Shrink Super SO8 (S308), D2PAK and DPAK are just some examples.